National Grid (Great Britain): Major incidents

-Power cuts due to faults in the national grid, or lack of generation to supply it with sufficient power, are very rare.
+Power cuts due to faults in the national grid, or lack of generation to supply it with sufficient power, are rare.
 The overall performance of the system is published on National Grid's website and includes a simple high-level figure for the transmission system availability.
 For 2021–22 this was 99.999612%.

 In 2020–21, issues affecting the low voltage distribution networks – for which National Grid is not responsible – caused almost all the 60 minutes or so per year, on average, of unplanned domestic power cuts.

 Since 1990, there have been a small number of prominent power outages which were linked to National Grid:

 August 2003

 In the early evening of 28 August 2003, a power cut affected 476,000 customers in the south London area, as well as the London Underground and some rail services, for approximately 40 minutes.
 A total of 724 MW of load was lost.

-An oil leak had been left untreated, except for top-ups, for many months, pending a proper fix.
+An oil leak in a transformer had been left untreated, except for top-ups, for many months, pending a proper fix.
 This caused an alarm which was misinterpreted by the National Grid control room.
-While switching the presumed faulty equipment out, an incorrectly-sized protection relay installed several years prior caused a circuit breaker to trip, resulting in the loss of supply to two major south London substations.
+While switching the presumed faulty equipment out, an incorrectly sized protection relay installed several years prior caused a circuit breaker to trip, resulting in the loss of supply to two major south London substations.